hivetown/planning/sequence.md

     UC -->> A: user
     A ->> F: authenticate()
     F -->> A: fbToken
-    Note left of Au: This is weird because login would require a user to already exist A ->> Au: login(fbToken)
+    Note left of Au: This is weird because login would require a user to already exist and be related to the credentials A ->> Au: login(fbToken)
     Note left of Au: We may be able to verify locally, skipping this step alt verify token